-In releasing the data, the Alliance makes no representations and extends no warranties of any kind, either expressed or implied.
-There are no expressed or implied warranties of merchantability or fitness for a particular purpose, or that the use of the data will not infringe any patent, copyright, trademark, or other proprietary rights.
+In releasing data, the Alliance makes no representations and extends no warranties of any kind, either expressed or implied.
+There are no expressed or implied warranties of merchantability or fitness for a particular purpose, or that the use of data will not infringe any patent, copyright, trademark, or other proprietary rights.
 No indemnification for any loss, claim, damage, or liability is intended or provided.

-Copies of any manuscript arising from the project associated with the data request must be sent to the Alliance; however, approval of the manuscript is not a condition for use of the data.
+Copies of any abstract or manuscript arising from the project associated with data requests must be sent to the Alliance prior to submission.
+Alliance requires review and approval of any abstract or manuscript arising from any Alliance-led analyses.